 - Current certification in woodworking instruction or documented training and experience.

-- Working long hours in an active camp program.
+- Work long hours in an active Arts Program.

 - Desire to work with and inspire children in a summer camp environment.